raspberrypilearning/boat-race/en/step_5.md

 + You'll need two costumes for your boat, one normal costume, and one for when the boat crashes.
 Duplicate your boat costume, and name one costume 'normal' and the other 'hit'.

-+ Click on your 'hit' costume, and choose the 'Select' tool to grab bits of the boat and move and rotate them around to make it look as if it's crashed.
++ Click on your 'hit' costume, and choose the Select tool to grab bits of the boat and move and rotate them around to make it look as if it's crashed.

 	![screenshot](images/boat-hit-costume.png)